dmc1778/CheckerBugs/README.md

 Now, you have loaded the test inputs into the MongoDB database and are ready to run DeepRel and FreeFuzz.

 #### Running DeepRel
-To run DeepRel, please unzip the source to your desired directory, and run the following command to generate test cases for PyTorch:
+To run DeepRel, please unzip the source to your desired directory and run the following command to generate test cases for PyTorch:

 ```
 cd DeepREL/pytorch/src